Kiersey Clemons On Fighting Monsters — Real & Metaphorical — In Sweetheart

 “At the time, we were really reacting to the [2016] election, and the fear of this monster being in office.
 We wanted it to be this big white translucent figure, because normally scary things are dark — we wanted to do the complete opposite of that.
 Just do something different from what we’ve been told has always been scary.
 There’s a lot of low-key political themes in it.
 When the two people show up, we wanted them to a be reflection of the creature as well — they’re just as threatening to her life.”

-Having a Black woman at the center of this kind of story is in itself a kind of radical shift.
+Having a black woman at the centre of this kind of story is in itself a kind of radical shift.
 Is that something you talked about?

 “Definitely — J.D. wrote it visually imagining one of his sisters.
 This was inspired by them, and for them.
-He wouldn’t have made it without a Black woman being the lead role.
-It also plays into those themes of Black female hysteria and people not believing Black women or people of color when we say that we’re in danger, or that something is violent to us.
+He wouldn’t have made it without a black woman being the lead role.
+It also plays into those themes of black female hysteria and people not believing Black women or people of colour when we say that we’re in danger, or that something is violent to us.
 It’s that constant feeling of like, instead of fighting against the thing that’s violent, we’re fighting other people to be heard or to be believed.
-You see that a lot in the movie, so it’s most important that a Black woman be in that position in [this case].”
+You see that a lot in the movie, so it’s most important that a black woman be in that position in [this case].”

 Advertisement